asraarwani/DataStructuresAndAlgorithms/README.md

 **Note**
 The logic that has been followed while writing these sample programs is not 100% perfect.
-I'm sure I might have missed some edge cases and idea is just to give you brief idea and once you understand the logic, I'm pretty sure you can improve it.
+I'm sure I might have missed some edge cases and idea is just to give you brief idea and once you understand the concepts, I'm pretty sure you can improve it.